matthiasblum/h5hg/README.md

 - *shrink*: reduce the resolution so `resolution × shrink < region_length` by merging genomic features (default: 0, disabled)

 `data` is a dictionary with the following keys/values:
-- *localqc*: list of bins.
-Each bin is a tuple `(intensity, dispersion)`.
+- *localqc*: list of localQC dispersions.
 If the intensity was lower than the background threshold or if the dispersion was greater than or equal to 10, the intensity is 0 and the dispersion -1.
 - *localqcres*: int, resolution of bins.
 - *wig*: list of wiggles.
 - *wigu*: list of wiggles for unique reads.